robot-time/robot-time/README.md

 ### Hi there 👋

 ummm well this is cool
+##Things to know about me
-- Just know that i use the term geek as a compliment
+Just know that i use the term geek as a compliment
 <!--
 **robot-time/robot-time** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.